GoogleCloudPlatform/llm-pipeline-examples/README.md

 found [here](src/download.py).

 We package this as a pipeline component that produces the dataset on GCP.
-The component takes the dataset and version as input.
+The component takes the dataset and subset as input.
 These correspond to the ‘path’ and ‘name’ parameters passed directly to datasets.load_dataset.
 You can learn more about loading datasets here: